jonathankrevis/Delegate-usage/Readme.md

 ## Prerequisites

-Any Unity5 copy should work fine.
+-Any Unity5 copy should work fine. <br />
-Basic knowledge of C#.
+-Basic knowledge of C#.

 ## Built With